Photo by Olga1969

 Price: $400–1,500/night | Location: Nimaj, Rajasthan, India

-Chhatra Sagar is the most intimate luxury tented camp in India — the extraordinary position on the family’s 1920s canal reservoir dam (the extraordinary views over the extraordinary reservoir, the extraordinary bird life — 300+ species using the reservoir as a migration waypoint), the extraordinary personal hosting (the extraordinary host family, the Jhala family of Nimaj, who provide the most personalized service of any Rajasthan camp), and the extraordinary camp design (the extraordinary striped tent fabric of the 17 tents, the extraordinary antique furnishings from the family’s collection).
+Chhatra Sagar is one of the most intimate luxury tented camps in India — built on the family’s 1920s canal reservoir dam, with views over the reservoir and its bird life (300+ species using it as a migration waypoint), personal hosting by the Jhala family of Nimaj, and a camp design built around striped tent fabric across 17 tents and antique furnishings drawn from the family’s own collection.

 Aman-i-Khás — Indian Desert Camp